 Parkinson’s disease, an incurable and progressive neurological disease, can limit your ability to move or walk normally and requires a lifetime of treatment.
 If you’re living with Parkinson’s disease, medical marijuana could help you relieve your most unpleasant symptoms, including pain, anxiety, and nausea.
-Call Kaya Life in Santa Rosa Beach, Panama City, and Pensacola, Florida, and Gulfport, MS, today, or make an appointment online.
+Call Kaya Life in Miramar Beach, Marianna, Panama City, and Pensacola, Florida, and Gulfport, MS, today, or make an appointment online.

 Parkinson’s is a progressively degenerative disease that attacks your nervous system and affects your ability to move.
 There’s no cure for Parkinson’s disease, but it can be managed with medication to control your symptoms and maintain your quality of life.
 Symptoms often appear gradually and worsen over time.